Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-The addition of two counter-cations in our chemical model does not change the nature of the first excited state, which still is the excitation out of the $\sigma_u$ orbital to a $\delta_u$ non-bonding orbital.
-As a result, the luminescent-state geometry is impacted by the counter-cations as the ground-state one: as compared to the bare \ce{[UO2Cl4]^{2-}} complexes, the $\mathrm{R_{U-O}}$ stretches by \SI{0.028}{\angstrom} for \ce{[R4N]2[UO2Cl4]} and the $\mathrm{R_{U-Cl}}$ distances are increased by \num{0.003} up to \SI{0.027}{\angstrom} for both types of complexes.
-From these computed differences of the $\mathrm{R_{U-Cl}}$, we may expect different ratios of relative intensities in the vibronic progressions of the uranyl chloride and uranyl bromide complexes.
+The addition of two countercations in our chemical model does not change the nature of the first excited state.
+As a result, the luminescent-state geometry is not significantly affected by the countercations: in comparison to the bare \ce{[UO2Cl4]^{2-}} complexes, the \ce{U-O_{yl}} bond length stretches by \SI{0.028}{\angstrom} for \ce{[R4N]2[UO2Cl4]} and the \ce{U-Cl} distances are from \num{0.003} to \SI{0.027}{\angstrom} longer for both types of complexes.